 There are plenty of places in and around Charlotte to let loose for fun and adventure.
-From white knuckles to whitewater, this 4-day tour is sure to get your adrenaline pumping.
+From white knuckles to whitewater, this four-day tour is sure to get your adrenaline pumping.

 Day 1: Charlotte Motor Speedway, Race School & Team Shops

 Your thrill seeker’s tour begins at Charlotte Motor Speedway, home of three annual NASCAR races.
-Take the Feel the Thrill Speedway Tour, which takes you into several areas that are off-limits on race days.
-Visit the Monster Energy NASCAR Cup Series garage area, travel down pit road and take a picture in Victory Lane.
-Then, get a feel for the 24-degree banking of the racetrack by riding in a Speedway van.
+Try one of the available tours, which takes you into several areas that are off-limits on race days such as the apron and winner's circle.

 If you have more need for speed, sign up for the Richard Petty Driving Experience and drive or ride in a race car at speeds of up to 180 miles per hour.

 Then take a tour of one of the many race shops located in and around the Concord and Mooresville areas.
 Many Monster Energy Cup and other race teams call this area home, so you’re bound to find a favorite here.
 Most have souvenir shops and viewing rooms where you can catch the crew in action.

 Finally, end your racing-themed day with dinner at Big Daddy’s Restaurant and Oyster Bar in Mooresville.
 It has race cars proudly displayed outside, and great seafood and steaks inside.
 Who knows?
 You might even catch a glimpse of your favorite driver here.

 Today, take to the water at the US National Whitewater Center just west of Charlotte on the Catawba River.
 The Center is the world’s largest manmade whitewater river and the home of US Olympic training and trials.